LKessell/villager-vibes/README.md

 - Save wishlist data in localStorage so it will persist on page refresh
 - Allow users to reorder villagers while viewing the wishlist
 - Allow users to create multiple wishlists

+## Credits
+Inspired by Animal Crossing: New Horizons and [this island name generator](https://acnh-namegen.herokuapp.com/)
+Villager data and images from the [ACNH API](https://acnhapi.com/)
+Other icons from Freepik on [flaticon.com](https://www.flaticon.com/)